Thank you to EXTRAordinary Woman Judith Bobbitt

-For more than 20 years, Elaine Dobbin has been a key player behind various fund-raising programs and charitable events in Newfoundland and Labrador and is an ardent supporter of several health initiatives.
+For more than 20 years, Elaine Dobbin has been and continutes to be a key player behind various fund-raising programs and charitable events in Newfoundland and Labrador and an ardent supporter of several health initiatives.

 As Campaign Patron for the Autism Society of Newfoundland and Labrador’s capital campaign, Elaine Dobbin was the driving force behind raising $1.9 million and the construction of Shamrock Farm/Elaine Dobbin Centre for Autism.
 She has worked tirelessly over the years supporting the Newfoundland and Labrador Lung Association, the Newfoundland Cancer Treatment and Research Foundation, and the Janeway Children’s Hospital Foundation.
 She was also a member of the Capital Campaign for Memorial University.

 Outside the province, Elaine, along with her late husband, Craig L. Dobbin, established the “Craig & Elaine Dobbin/Nancy P. Blumenthal Professorship for Advanced Lung Disease in the Department of Medicine, Pulmonary, Allergy and Critical Care Division of the Hospital of the University of Pennsylvania.
 She is a Director for Grace Education Foundation, which is a Canadian Registered Charity that founded a school in Goa, India.

 Educational, cultural and medical institutions have all been beneficiaries of Elaine’s generosity.
 In 2002 she received the Queen’s Golden Jubilee Medal and has also received awards from a number of organizations in recognition of her many outstanding work and philanthropic contributions.